rampadc/zero-to-prod-in-go/docs/03-endpoint-testing.md

 ```

-First, I moved `main.go` into `/cmd/api-server`.
-Then, because we want to be able to setup and teardown the Gin engine at will, the code should live in another file: `/internal/api-server/router.go`.
+First, I leave `main.go` where it is.
+Then, because we want to re-use as much as possible, the router code will go into `/internal/api-server/router.go`.
 This will allow us to call `setupRouter()` in any other functions, say in `/test/api-server/health_check_test.go`.
+Note that `setupRouter()` is now `SetupRouter()`.
+Public functions in Go are capitalised.

 The contents of the files look something like this: